top of page

 Courtesy of www.LumoProject.com

-The Bible affirms the value of every human life, showing that the unborn child's life is worth protection and compensation.
-God's justice draws a clear line between accident and murder.
+The Bible affirms the value of every human life, showing that the preborn child's life is worth protection and compensation (Exod.
+21:22–25).
+God's justice draws a clear line between accident and murder (Exod.
+21:12–14).
 The Law of Moses and other passages make clear that harm to the innocent is serious, and sin carries natural consequences—but ritual or circumstance does not justify killing.
-Modern abortion, by contrast, intentionally kills a preborn child and acts in opposition to God's will.
+Modern abortion, by contrast, intentionally kills a child in the womb and acts in opposition to God's will.
 Evildoers cannot twist a rite made necessary by sin to justify committing another sin.

-God commands us to "choose life."
+God commands his people to "choose life" (Deut.
+30:19).
 Every generation is called to honor and protect human life.
 Early Christians rejected abortion and infanticide, defending the most vulnerable.
-Modern abortion is not only a moral issue—it is a political one.
+Modern abortion is not only a moral issue—abortion inevitably has political implications because laws determine whether vulnerable human beings receive legal protection.
 Laws and policies that allow abortion directly destroy innocent life.
-Ending a child's life in the womb is not a private choice—it is a rejection of justice, compassion, and the dignity of God's image.
+Ending a child's life in the womb is not a private choice—it is a rejection of justice, compassion, and the dignity of God's image (Gen. 1:27).

-We must defend the unborn through both moral witness and political action, upholding the sacred duty to protect life in law and society.
+Christians defend both the child in the womb and the mother carrying that child, seeking to provide practical care, compassion, and hope in difficult pregnancies.
+The Christian defense of preborn life is ultimately rooted not in political ideology but in the gospel itself.
+However, we must defend the preborn through both moral witness and political action, upholding the sacred duty to protect life in law and society.
+Because governments exist to protect innocent human life, Paul writes, "They are God's servants, agents of wrath to bring punishment on the wrongdoer" (Rom.
+13:4c).
+Christians naturally seek laws that reflect God's concern for justice.
 Defending life is not optional; it is an act of obedience to God.
 To tolerate the destruction of the innocent while claiming morality is to abandon justice itself.
-God calls his people to act, speak, and legislate in defense of those who cannot defend themselves—especially unborn children.
+God calls his people to act, speak, and legislate in defense of those who cannot defend themselves—especially preborn children (Prov.
+31:8–9).

 Bibliography